HUMANITARIAN PHOTO PROJECT

 The Russian Federation launched a military offensive against Ukraine on 24 February 2022.

-5,317,219 Refugees fleeing Ukraine, 7.7 million Internally displaced persons, 12.65 million people directly affected by war.
-The number of people fleeing their homes is still increasing.
-Saving themselves and their children from violence, threats of bombing, and shelling, many women were forced to temporarily separate from their men.
+5,317,219 Refugees fleeing Ukraine, 7.7 million internally displaced persons, 12.65 million people directly affected by war.
+The number of people fleeing their homes continues to increase.
+Saving themselves and their children from violence, threats of bombing, and shelling, many women were forced to separate from their men temporarily.
 As a result, thousands of women have faced unforeseen lives in other countries, often alone with children.
-Thanks to the support of European states, as well as sympathetic citizens of these countries, they manage to adapt and build their way of life in new conditions.
-The stories of these women are diverse and bear the full horror of the refugee caused by the war.
+Thanks to the support of European states, as well as the sympathy of their citizens, they manage to adapt and build their way of life in new conditions.
+The stories of these women are diverse and bear the full horror of the refugee crisis caused by the war.

 Author of the project Chervona Kalina.

-It’s me, Alina Ushcheka, I’m a professional photographer, known internationally (silver FIAP, 5 world exhibitions, winner of the photo contests).
+It’s me, Alina Ushcheka.
+I’m a professional photographer, recognized internationally (Silver FIAP, 5 world exhibitions, winner of photo contests).

-On March 4, 2022, leaving Ukraine with my 7months old son and two older children 11 and 13 years old, I took at least things, as I helped an elderly woman, evacuated from Odessa and 2 women from Kiev and Donetsk.
-At the moment, I am alone with three children in Constance, Germany.
-As a refugee, as a photographer, as a mother of three children, living the current hard experience, for the second time during the war in a foreign country, seeing the faces, burdens, and difficulties that Ukrainian women now face in other countries in separation from men and close ones, especially women with children, I had the idea of this humanitarian project.
+On March 4, 2022, I left Ukraine with my 7-month-old son and two older children, aged 11 and 13, taking with me at least some belongings.
+I had helped an elderly woman evacuated from Odessa, as well as two women from Kyiv and Donetsk.
+Currently, I am alone with three children in Constance, Germany.
+As a refugee, as a photographer, as a mother of three children, living the current challenging experience, for the second time during the war in a foreign country, seeing the faces, burdens, and difficulties that Ukrainian women now face in other countries in separation from men and close ones, especially women with children, I had the idea of this humanitarian project.
 The project will tell the stories of brave women through portrait photos and essays.
 Every story of every woman who fled the war to save her children is valuable.
-These stories are about resilience and strength, the beauty of the Spirit of Ukrainian women I want to share with the world.
+These stories are about resilience and strength, the beauty of the Spirit of Ukrainian women, which I want to share with the world.

 Project Goal: